24/7 Support Line - Call Now

 What is Alcohol Abuse?

-Alcohol abuse is the habit of drinking that negatively impacts a person's relationships, duties, and health.
-This consumption pattern is often characterized by the regular disregard for important obligations at work, school, or home due to alcohol use, which in turn leads to low performance in all these.
-Usually, people who abuse alcohol put themselves in danger by different means, like driving or operating machinery while intoxicated, which increases the risk of accidents and injury.
+Alcohol abuse is a pattern of drinking that negatively impacts a person's relationships, responsibilities, and health.
+It typically involves regularly disregarding important obligations at work, school, or home due to alcohol consumption, resulting in poor performance across these areas.
+People who abuse alcohol engage in risky behaviors, such as driving or operating machinery while intoxicated, significantly increasing their chances of accidents and injuries.

 What is Alcohol Dependence?